 Offers of funding are not guaranteed for deferrals or reconsiderations and are at the discretion of the program of admission.

-All requests for deferral or reconsideration must be submitted using the directions in the Self-Service Center by the enrollment deadline listed in the student’s offer of admission.
+All requests for deferral or reconsideration must be submitted using the directions on the Online Application Portal by the enrollment deadline listed in the student’s offer of admission.
 Deferral or Reconsideration is granted only for a period of one full academic year (Ex.
 Fall to Fall) or less, with some programs having specific term restrictions for delaying enrollment.
-These restrictions, along with program by program information on deferrals and reconsideration, are listed online.
+These restrictions vary by program and, as such, applicants should check with their respective academic unit or program.

 Reopening Incomplete Applications

 The Office of Graduate Admissions will allow applicants to reopen submitted, but incomplete applications that never received an admission decision for the term of original application.
 An application may only be reopened for the original program to which the student applied.
 The reopened application must meet deadlines and requirements for the new term.
 This reopen is offered as a one-time courtesy without fee.
 Applications may be moved no further than one full academic year forward from the term of the original application (Ex.
 Fall to Fall), with some programs having specific term restrictions for reopening an application.
 These restrictions are listed online.
-To request a reopen the applicant may either email email@example.com, or submit the request form in their Self-Service Center.
+To request a reopen the applicant must make the request through Reopen Request Form, located within the cancellation letter.

 Records Maintenance and Disposal

 All admissions documents, including academic records sent from other institutions, become the property of the Office of Admissions and part of the applicant's official university file.
 These documents will not be returned to the applicant.
 Admission credentials are retained for only 12 months.
 They are subsequently destroyed if applicants do not register for courses within the period for which the offer of admission is valid, have been denied admission, do not respond to requests for additional information, or fail to submit complete applications, including all official transcripts and test results.